 This would normally include a total sales line.
 This shows how actual sales varies against target / forecast sales.
 Often, there’s a “traffic light” system used.
 Green is good, red is bad, and amber is watch out.

 You can also include costs (especially marketing spends) and profits.
 Although be wary of including too much.
 You don’t want to duplicate the profit and loss report.
-For a one page marketing dashboard, a good rule of thumb no more than 3 types of sales / financial data.
+For a one page marketing dashboard, a good rule of thumb is no more than 3 types of sales / financial data.

 Brand health summary